History of the United States Space Force: Kennedy Administration and establishment of Air Force Systems Command

-Air Force Systems Command was organized into four subordinate divisions: the Aeronautical Systems Division (ASD), the Ballistic Missiles Division (BMD), the Electronics Systems Division (ESD), and the Space Systems Division (SSD).
+Air Force Systems Command was organized into four subordinate divisions: the Aeronautical Systems Division (ASD), the Air Force Ballistic Missile Division (BMD), the Electronic Systems Division, and the Space Systems Division (SSD).
 The Space Systems Division was established in Los Angeles, absorbing the space elements of the Air Force Ballistic Missile Division and Air Force Ballistic Missiles Center.
 The Ballistic Missile Division was established at Norton Air Force Base and absorbed the ballistic missile elements of the Air Force Ballistic Missile Division and Air Force Ballistic Missiles Center, as well as the Army Corps of Engineers Ballistic Missile Construction Office.
 In addition the Office of Aerospace Research was established on the Air Staff at the Pentagon.

 The Space Systems Division quickly established itself, and on 20 March 1961 the Gardner Report was submitted to General Schreiver.
 In it, Trevor Gardner stated that the United States could not overtake the Soviet Union in space for three to five years without a significant increase in space investment by the Defense Department.
-As well, he stated that the line between military and civil space would need to be crossed in a comprehensive, lunar landing program that would land astronauts on the Moon between 1967 and 1970 and that such an effort would produce important technologies, industries, and lessons learned for both military and civil space programs.
+As well, he stated that the line between military and civil space would need to be crossed in a lunar landing program that would land astronauts on the Moon between 1967 and 1970.
+Such an effort would produce important technologies, industries, and lessons learned for both military and civil space programs.

-On 12 April 1961, Soviet Air Forces cosmonaut Yuri Gagarin became the first human to enter space, launching on the spacecraft Vostok 1.
-This sparked Secretary MacNamara to direct Herbert York, director of defense research and development, and secretary of the Air Force Eugene M. Zuckert to assess the national space programs in terms of defense interests, specifically considering the findings of the Gardner Report.
+On 12 April 1961, Soviet cosmonaut Yuri Gagarin became the first human to enter space, launching on the spacecraft Vostok 1.
+This sparked Secretary MacNamara to direct Herbert York, DDR&E, and secretary of the Air Force Eugene M. Zuckert to assess the national space programs in terms of defense interests, specifically considering the findings of the Gardner Report.
 The task force study took place at the Space Systems Division and was led by Major General Joseph R. Holzapple, Air Force Systems Command assistant deputy commander for aerospace systems.
 The Holzapple Report, submitted to the secretary of defense on 1 May 1961, called for a NASA-led lunar landing initiative, with significant Air Force support.

 Space forces in the Cold War (1961–1982)

 The Air Force being designated the Defense Department executive agent for space and the creation of the Space Systems Division in 1961 solidified the service's status as the dominant military space power.
 In May 1961, acting in part on the Holzapple Report, the Kennedy Administration assigned NASA the responsibility for the lunar landing mission, however the Space Systems Division was expected to continue to provide personnel, launch vehicles, and ground support to the civil space agency.

 In 1961, major space programs such as Samos and Spacetrack were achieving operational capability, while developmental programs such as MIDAS and the Project SAINT satellite inspector received additional funding.
-This was in large part due to President Kennedy's push for an integrated national space program, rather than creating strict silos between military space and NASA, and in Spring 1961, the Air Force was responsible for 90% of military space efforts.
+This was in large part due to President Kennedy's push for an integrated national space program, rather than dividing efforts between DOD and NASA, and in Spring 1961, the Air Force was responsible for 90% of military space efforts.